 The letter tȃʔ ت has two forms at the end of words:

 The difference between the tied tȃʔ and the open tȃʔ has to do with pronunciation.
-The open tȃʔ is always pronounced and never dropped in speech, whereas the tied tȃʔ is dropped in speech when it is terminal, that is, followed by a pause.
+The open tȃʔ is always pronounced, but the tied tȃʔ is pronounced only if it is not the last thing you will say, that is, if it is not followed by a pause.
 This is somewhat similar to the French liaison.